azmfaridee/mothur-feature-select/README.md

-mothur-scripts
+mothur-feature-select
 ==============

-A collection of helper scripts for mothur development
+Feature selection scripts and tests for mothur and relevant datasets